 LMWH, low-molecular-weight heparin; UFH, unfractionated heparin

 Immunologic assays such as ELISAs are highly sensitive for HIT-related antibodies and are therefore helpful to exclude a HIT diagnosis in conjunction with pretest probability.
+ELISA immunoglobulin G (IgG) testing has a high negative predictive value.
+HIT is very unlikely in patients with a negative antibody test.
 Using an ELISA that measures only clinically relevant IgG antibodies but not IgA and IgM antibodies can improve the specificity and positive predictive value of the test.
 Higher optical density (OD) values in an ELISA are associated with an increased likelihood of positive functional assay results and clinical HIT; however, OD values vary by assay.
 Because not all patients with a positive ELISA will have HIT, functional assays are useful to further evaluate certain samples with positive ELISA results.

 The SRA is considered the gold standard test for HIT diagnosis because of its high sensitivity and specificity.
 The test measures the serotonin released from platelets, which correlates with the degree of platelet activation induced by the PF4-heparin antibody complex.
 SRAs can sometimes be falsely positive due to non-HIT-related platelet-activating antibodies; performing the test in conjunction with an ELISA helps to avoid false-positive SRA results.